What are your regularly scheduled service hours?

 What causes my facet to drip or leak?

 When facets begin to drip or leak, it is usually the internal mechanics that have worn down and need to be replaced.
 This is actually a pretty quick and cheap fix, but the life of your faucets can be prolonged by gently turning them on and off rather than pulling them harshly.

 How can I prevent my pipes from leaking?

-The biggest key is regular inspection.
+The biggest key is regular maintenance and inspection.
 Rust and/or lime buildup on pipes is a major indication of a leak.
 If you notice either, contact DCP right away, and our expert technicians will take care of it in a flash.
-Keeping up with this quick inspection can save you a lot of time, money and headaches in the long run by preventing anything major from happening such as breaks and flooding.
+Keeping up with a quick maintenance inspection at least once a year can save you a lot of time, money and headaches in the long run.

 What happens if my water heater is leaking?